PZL P.7: Technical features

 The all-metal, duralumin metal-covered strut braced gull-wing monoplane was conventional in layout, and used a conventional fixed undercarriage with a tail skid.
 The two-spar trapezoid wing was thinner by the fuselage and was covered with a ribbed Wibault type duralumin sheet (although the upper surfaces were smooth) and braced by two struts on each side.
 The fuselage was framed in a front section and semi-monocoque in mid- and tail sections, oval in cross-section.
 In keeping with the period, the pilot's cockpit was open with a windshield.
 Armament was two 7.92 mm machine guns mounted on the fuselage sides which replaced the initially fitted 7.7 mm Vickers E which were re-bored.
 The aircraft was powered by a 360 to 390 kW Bristol Jupiter VII F radial engine fitted with a Townend ring and two-blade propeller.
-A main 290 L fuel tank in the fuselage, behind the engine could be dropped in case of fire emergency.
+A main 290 L fuel tank in the fuselage, behind the engine could be dropped in case of a fire emergency.
 The second fuel tank was 7 L.